An Attentive Survey of Attention Models: Attention for Interpretability

-There is a huge interest in the interpretability of AI models- driven by both performance as well as transparency and fairness of models\footnote{https://fatconference.org}.
-However, neural networks, particularly deep learning architectures have been criticized for their lack of interpretability \citep*{DBLP:journals/corr/abs-1802-01933}.
+There is a growing interest in the interpretability of AI models - driven by both performance as well as transparency and fairness of models\footnote{https://fatconference.org}.
+However, neural networks, particularly deep learning architectures have been criticized for their lack of interpretability \cite{DBLP:journals/corr/abs-1802-01933}.

 Modeling attention is particularly interesting from the perspective of interpretability because it allows us to directly inspect the internal working of the deep learning architectures.
-The hypothesis is that the magnitude of attention weights highly correlates with how relevant a specific region of input is, for the prediction of output at each position in a sequence.
-This can be easily accomplished by visualizing the attention weights for a set of input and output pairs. \cite{DBLP:journals/corr/LiMJ16a} uphold attention as one of the important ways to explain inner workings of neural models.
+The hypothesis is that the magnitude of attention weights correlates with how relevant a specific region of input is for the prediction of output at each position in a sequence.
+This can be easily accomplished by visualizing the attention weights for a set of input and output pairs. \cite{DBLP:journals/corr/LiMJ16a} upholds attention as one of the important ways to explain the inner workings of neural models.

-As shown in Figure \ref{fig:image3}(a), \cite{DBLP:journals/corr/BahdanauCB14} visualize attention weights which clearly show automatic alignment of sentences in French and English, despite the fact that subject-verb-noun locations differ from language to language.
+As shown in Figure \ref{fig:image3}(a), \cite{DBLP:journals/corr/RushCW15} showed that attention model is able to focus on relevant words in the input sequence while generating output for the summarization task.
+In the given example, the input word \textit{combating} has a high attention weight for the output word \textit{against} which demonstrates that attention model can capture word relationships for summarization.
+Figure \ref{fig:image3}(b) shows attention weights can help to recognize user's interests.
+User 1 seems to have a preference for “cartoon” videos, while user 2 prefers videos on “animals” \cite{He2018NAISNA}. \cite{conf/icml/XuBKCCSZB15} provide extensive list of visualizations of the relevant image regions (i.e. with high attention weights) which had a significant impact on the generated text in the image captioning task (example shown in Figure \ref{fig:image3}(c)).
+Similarly, \cite{DBLP:journals/corr/BahdanauCB14} visualize attention weights which clearly show automatic alignment of sentences in French and English despite the fact that subject-verb-noun locations differ from language to language.
 In particular, attention model shows non-monotonic alignment by correctly aligning \textit{environnement marin} with \textit{marine environment}.
-Figure \ref{fig:image3}(b) shows attention weights can help to recognize user's interests.
-User 1 seems to have a preference for “cartoon” videos , while user 2 prefers videos on “animals” \citep*{He2018NAISNA}.
-Finally, \cite{conf/icml/XuBKCCSZB15} provide extensive list of visualizations of the relevant image regions (i.e. with high attention weights) which had a significant impact on the generated text in the image captioning task (example shown in Figure \ref{fig:image3}(c)).